canonical/lxd/doc/doc-cheat-sheet.md

 Adhere to the following conventions:

 - Do not use consecutive headings without intervening text.
-- Use sentence style for headings (capitalise only the first word).
+- Use sentence style for headings (capitalize only the first word).
 - Do not skip levels (for example, always follow an H2 with an H3, not an H4).

 ## Inline formatting